ethereum-optimism/optimism/rollup-node.md

 [encode-tx]: https://github.com/norswap/nanoeth/blob/cc5d94a349c90627024f3cd629a2d830008fec72/src/com/norswap/nanoeth/transactions/Transaction.java#L84-L130

-The [EIP-2718] transactions must have a transaction type that is valid or L1, or be an *[L1 attributes transaction]* (see below).
+The [EIP-2718] transactions must have a transaction type that is valid on L1, or be an *[L1 attributes transaction]* (see below).

 #### Payload Transaction Format